dorianps/SplitMe/README.md

 ####################################################################
 VERY IMPORTANT:

 The script doesn't split the image in steps of 5%.
 It only splits in steps of 20%.
 That is, you have 6 images identical to the 6 rectangles you see.
-In case you need steps of 5%, feel free to add the core yourself.
+In case you need steps of 5%, feel free to edit the scripts.
 However, don't start to split images if you'll need the 5% steps later.
 The images you split will need to be splitted again and the job you do will be lost.
 ####################################################################